shivateja-madipalli/ChessGameMovements/README.md

 * ```'-> (1,3)-> (2,3)-> (3,3)-> Hit White colored Pawn, at (4,3) '```

-The above message means the White colored Queen (Uppercase Q) is moving from its current position (->) to (1,3) then to (2,3) then (3,3) and then git same colored Pawn which is located at (4,3)
+The above message means the White colored Queen (Uppercase Q) is moving from its current position (->) to (1,3) then to (2,3) then (3,3) and then hit same colored Pawn which is located at (4,3)

 * ``` '-> Hit White colored Bishop, at (0,2)' ```

-The above message means, the Queen had hit a white colored Bishop which is located at (0,2).
+The above message means, the Queen had hit a white colored Bishop which is located at (0,2)

 * ``` '-> Hit End' ```

-The above message means, the piece hit the wall i.e., hit the boundary of the chess board.
+The above message means, the piece hit the wall i.e., hit the boundary of the chess board

 =====

 ### Enhancements:

-* The above design is currently been called from Command line, it can have a webpage to easily add/change the chess piece locations.
+* The above design is currently being called from Command line, it can have a webpage to easily add/change the chess piece locations.
-* En passant and Castling rules need to be applied
+* En passant and Castling rules need to be applied.
-* An Interface to move the keys and change the player with timer would be a good option
+* An Interface to move the keys and change the player with timer.
-* Auto creation of board to test the application
+* Auto creation of board to test the application.

 ========